Updated February 6, 2025

 What is a ROTH Conversion Alternative?

 A Roth Conversion Alternative enables you to retain more of the value in your retirement plan and finance the taxes, leaving your whole nest egg intact.
+Keeping more of your income by strategically paying these taxes means you stretch your savings much further, allowing for a more comfortable retirement.

 For example, if you have an effective tax rate of 24%, and you convert $100,000 from your 401k to a ROTH, you will owe $24,000 in taxes.